 I traveled the world working in London and France, including working as a ski guide where I fostered a love for moguls and freestyle skiing.
 I was fortunate to tour with the Australian Freestyle Ski team and went the World Cup in the USA as their physio.
 I completed further study in Exercise and Sports Science, Functional Anatomy, and Biomechanics.

-Working for many prominent physios I learned a lot, and I am very grateful to them.
-I developed a love for ‘hands-on ‘ physio, releasing tight muscles and fascia, and really feeling what was going on in a person’s tissues.
-Also for correcting posture, poor walking/running habits, and lower limb pain and injury, particularly feet.
-Having a curious and creative mind I love to add complementary therapies to Physio, such as aspects of osteopathy, craniosacral therapy, and therapeutic yoga.
+I worked as a locum for many well known physios when I got back and learnt a lot.
+I have always been a ‘hands-on ‘ physio, really feeling what was going on in a person’s tissues.
+I also love biomechanics; looking at correcting posture, poor walking/running habits.
+Through working in gyms and with triathletes I specialised in treating lower limb injuries, particularly feet.
+Having a curious mind I’ve added complementary therapies to Physio, such as courses in osteopathy, craniosacral therapy, and therapeutic yoga.

 Yoga has taught me so much, physically and philosophically.
 I now listen to my body and its needs.
-My knees have given me little trouble since doing Yoga regularly.
+My knees have given me little trouble since practicing Yoga.
 Yoga has enabled me to return to skiing, bushwalk and live a normal pain-free life.
-It has given me an extra 15 years of use of my knees without further surgery.
-I can teach you how to listen to your body and create a healing environment to relieve pain and treat injury or restrictions.
+It has given me an extra 15 years of use of my knees without further surgery, when the surgeons predicted I’d have surgery again much sooner.